HADHRI/PTS_Project/README.md

 4) Improvements

-At the end of our project, if we have the time, we would like to have a dynamic pathfinding algorithm.
-For example, if an accident happen on the way which was the best path, then we need to find another path from our current position to the destination.
-We also would like to put few users of the pathfinding algorithm in the same city at the same time.
+To improve our project , we will create the view of our project .
+So we want to display the Matrix and we want the user see every time the short path to take .
+We want also give the possibility to user to put accidents and lights dynamically so we could see the change of the path .
+We will use JAVA FX For this ( Java library for UI)

 5) Current Progress

 What is already done:

 - Definition of the MVC
 - Implementation of the model (city and node classes)
 - Implementation of the Controller (CityController and graph classes)
 - Implementation of Dijkistra Algorithm
 - Adaptation of Dijkistra Algorithm to our environment
-- Implementation of the view classe
+- Implementation of the view class
-- Implementation of the Indexed Min Priority Queue classe
+- Implementation of the Indexed Min Priority Queue class
 - Implementation of Dijkistra Algorithm with an Indexed Min Priority Queue
 - Implementation of a dynamic Dijkistra Algorithm
 - Implementation of a method to refresh the adjency matrix
+- Implementation of A star Algorithm
+- Comparing the A star with Djikistra Algorithm

 What we are actually doing:

-- Implementation of A* Algorithm

-What we are planning to do:
+- Trying to improve A star algorithm
+Note : When we run our code with 200*200 city matrix , we have noticed that A* algorithm takes 2-3 minutes to display the result .
+However , Djikistra is more consistent until now .

-- Create a short Video that present our project
+-Create a DEMO Video that present our project